Alexandr Bilinkis: Honorary Mexican Consul

 On 3 May 2013 Alexandr Bilinkis was appointed as Honorary Consul of Mexico in Moldova (Cónsul Honorario Alexandr Bilinkis).
-On 12 December 2013 was held the grand opening of the Honorary Consulate of Mexico in Chisinau.
+On 12 December 2013 was held the grand opening of the Honorary Consulate of Mexico in Chișinău.
 The activity of the consulate is focused on cooperation in the field of development of economic relations between Mexico and Moldova, rapprochement of these two nations, and the strengthening of human relations based on cooperation in the fields of education, culture and tourism.

 Awards

 In 2008 Alexandr Bilinkis was awarded with the State award of the Republic of Moldova the Order "Gloria Muncii" (Labour Glory) for his significant contribution to the assertion of spiritual and moral values and fruitful organizational and social activities.

 On 11 July 2016, Alexandr Bilinkis was honored with the American Jewish Committee Jewish Leadership award (AJC Jewish Leadership Award) for continuous efforts to rebirth, restore and unite the Jewish community in Moldova.